All Tasmanian Tourism Award winners are presented with 'The Weindorfer Trophy’.

 The category ‘New Tourism Business’ also bears the prestige of Gustav’s name in perpetuity, with the winner of each year presented with ‘Gustav’s Award for Best New Tourism Business’.
 Continuing a legacy of innovation and creativity in tourism that began with Gustav's Waldheim.

-The Miles Weindorfer Trophy 2021 -
+The Miles Weindorfer Trophy 2021 - Present

 The successful design was by Taroona-based artist, Alex Miles, with her striking and contemporary statement piece using Tasmanian timber and stone.